 Obviously, there are many other communities, and their LGBTQIA2S members, who have faced “no future” moments in the last several centuries due to legacies of patriarchy, colonialism, and capitalism, including Indigenous and black communities.
 (See Kim Tallbear and Mary Annaise Hegler.)
 What we are hoping this project can do is bring the relatively recent art and activist practices of queer communities (which obviously include black, Indigenous, and racialized folks) to the larger struggle for liveable futures for everyone in the face of climate change.

 Since the COVID-19 pandemic hit, we have been following with interest the connections being made between COVID and earlier pandemics, the HIV/AIDS crisis, and the climate crisis.
 In Xtra Magazine, Rachel Giese notes that community care strategies from HIV/AIDS will serve us in dealing with the coronavirus.
+For those who fear they might be HIV-positive, it’s advisable to seek a location which offers an hiv testing kit.
 Leftover fabric from the AIDS quilt is being used to make face masks during the pandemic.
 We have also been participating in many shared, online, and collaborative queer art projects, many of which have a clear environmental bent.
 While LGBTQIA2S?+ individuals and queer communities have unique vulnerabilities, and COVID-19 has pushed some into further isolation, particularly those in already marginalized positions, we have also witnessed incredible community resilience and creativity (see Ramsawakh).

 Our Connexion Isolation project was a daily prompt (thirst, power, isolation, etc.), an art piece we each make in response to it, and a call for folks to contribute.
 It ran May 6th to May 15th, 2020.
 These daily art projects were low-stakes, easy and accessible, made from readily available materials around the home, and included sketches, drawings, poems, collages, one-shot videos, little ditties, performances, and dances.
 The idea was to include as many people as possible, from bored folks looking for an activity during the pandemic to artists with an established practice.
 We were particularly hoping to engage members of various LGBTQIA2S?+ communities in Fredericton, New Brunswick, and elsewhere, who may be feeling the COVID isolation in particular ways: cut off from community and support, and in some cases, housed in very hetero- and cis-normative spaces (see Egale report).
 We are hoping to have a group show once we are able to safely gather together in public.
 (See Connexion ARC Facebook page for the project)